 Here we replace the uncertainty circle with a PF for each agent.
-The PF has several advantages: (i) the position uncertainty representation is more expressive; (ii) the state estimate becomes less sensitive to spurious observations, and (iii) Monte-Carlo simulation can be performed by simply drawing particles from the particle set.
+The PF has several advantages: (i) the position uncertainty representation is more expressive (more distributions may be represented); (ii) the state estimate becomes less sensitive to spurious observations, and (iii) Monte-Carlo simulated threat estimation can be performed by simply drawing particles from the particle set.

-The particle filter we use is the one in [7, p.
-11] slightly modified.
+The PF algorithm we use is the one in [8, pp. 11] slightly modified.
 The reason we chose to modify it is because observations may sometimes be infrequent.
 As a consequence, the particles will drift randomly (possibly away from the area of interest) and also, if a new observation is made it may have little effect since the closest particle may be far away from the observation (i.e., in that case even the most likely particle is unlikely).
-To counter these problems, we add two modifications to the original algorithm: (i) we let the particles (through the transition model used in the prediction step) be attracted by the consumers, and (ii) the PF is re-initialized whenever observations are too far away from the nearest particle (i.e., a fraction of the particles are relocated to the vicinity of the observation).
+To counter these problems, we add two modifications to the original algorithm: (i) we let the particles (through the transition model used in the prediction step) be attracted by the consumers, and (ii) the PF is reinitialized whenever observations are too far away from the nearest particle (i.e., a fraction of the particles are relocated to the vicinity of the observation).
 The rationale behind these modifications is that we use some extra a priori information (i.e., a generic estimation of the opponents' intentions and that a correct observation should be reflected in the configuration of the particle set).

-In Section 3.1 and 3.2 we describe the details of our transition and likelihood models.
+In Section III-A and III-B, we describe the details of our transition and likelihood models.

-3.1 State transition model
+A. State transition model

 We describe the state of each particle $\mathbf{x}t^{(i)}$ by four values.
 The first two values represent the position of the particle in x and y-coordinates.
-The following two are direction, φ , and speed, |v|.
+The following two are direction, $\phi$ , and speed, |v|.

-$$\mathbf{x}{t}^{(i)} = [\begin{array}{ccc} x & y & \phi & |v| \end{array}] \tag{1}$$
+$$\mathbf{x}t^{(i)} = \begin{bmatrix} x & y & \phi & |v| \end{bmatrix}$$ (1)

-Each particle in this case represents a hypothesis of the corresponding (hostile) agent's state.
+Each particle, in this case, represents a hypothesis of the corresponding (hostile) agent's state.
 Therefore we say that the particle set is a representation of a multi-modal statistical distribution.
 Additionally, by using our state transition model we can make a (short time) prediction depending on the sensors mobility and distance to particles.

 The agent is influenced by physical and doctrinal properties.
-Our transition model takes into account the following factors: previous state $\mathbf{x}{t}^{(i)}$, terrain properties, strategic sites (such as own forces).
+Our transition model takes the following factors into account: previous state $\mathbf{x}t^{(i)}$ , terrain properties, strategic sites (such as own forces).
+The samples $\{\tilde{\mathbf{x}}{t+1}^{(i)}\}{i=1}^{N}$ from the state transition distribution are drawn in the following way: